BA (Hons) International Business with Communications Studies

 120

-Additional Module Choice Information for Year 4
+Additional Module Choice Information for Part II

 In addition to the listed modules, the following modules will also be offered.